rodneyosodo/homelab/README.md

 # Rodney Osodo's Homelab

 Hello, I'm [Rodney Osodo][website] [@blackd0t][twitter] on Twitter.
-I'm a software engineer and this is my homelab.
-I use it to learn new technologies and to host my projects and other services.
+I'm a software engineer and homelab.
+I use it to learn new technologies and to host myprojects and other services.
 This repository contains the configuration files for my homelab.

 ## Goals